Getting There

 Travel Time: Approximately 20 minutes by car

-- Rental Cars: Available from major companies at the airport (Hertz, Europcar, etc.), though driving in Oaxaca’s center is not recommended — it’s very walkable.
+• Rental Cars: Available from major companies at the airport (Hertz, Europcar, etc.), though driving in Oaxaca’s center is not recommended — it’s very walkable.
+But a rental can be useful for the rest of your trip if you plan to explore the region.

 Accommodation